OCHA-DAP/pa-anticipatory-action/analyses/mwi/dryspells_trigger/09_ecmwf_monthly_skill_dryspells.md

 ```

 ### Determine skill based on set threshold, with varying probability
+**NOTE: from here on the code hasn't been kept up-to-date, so might not work anymore**
 From here on different methods of defining the threshold and probability are experimented with.
 However, we chose to go with the first method that was presented above.

 Threshold is set based on the analysis of observed monthly precipitation and dry spells.